Venus in culture: Hinduism

-In India Shukra Graha ("the planet Shukra") which is named after a powerful saint Shukra.
-Shukra which is used in Indian Vedic astrology means "clear, pure" or "brightness, clearness" in Sanskrit.
+In India, Venus is named Shukra Graha ("the planet Shukra") after a powerful saint Shukra.
+Shukra which is used in Vedic astrology means "clear, pure" or "brightness, clearness" in Sanskrit.
 One of the nine Navagraha, it is held to affect wealth, pleasure and reproduction; it was the son of Bhrgu, preceptor of the Daityas, and guru of the Asuras.
 The word Shukra is also associated with semen, or generation.

 Persia

 In Iranian mythology, especially in Persian mythology, the planet usually corresponds to the goddess Anahita.
 In some parts of Pahlavi literature the deities Aredvi Sura and Anahita are regarded as separate entities, the first one as a personification of the mythical river and the latter as a goddess of fertility, which is associated with the planet Venus.
 As the goddess Aredvi Sura Anahita—and simply called Anahita as well—both deities are unified in other descriptions, e. g. in the Greater Bundahishn, and are represented by the planet.
 In the Avestan text Mehr Yasht (Yasht 10) there is a possible early link to Mithra.
 The Persian name of the planet today is "Nahid", which derives from Anahita and later in history from the Pahlavi language Anahid.